-Apart from all specifications the Canon R5 has to offer, we need to wait if this camera can stay #2 on this list of best cameras for filmmaking.
+Apart from all specifications, the Canon R5 has to offer, we need to wait if this camera can stay #2 on this list of best cameras for filmmaking.
 More and more filmmakers will gain experience with this model so more feedback will be available in the coming months.
 But if you need a new filmmaking camera and you have the budget the R5 might be worth it to consider.
 You will be settled for the future and if Canon can resolve the overheating issues, you will have the perfect workhorse for filmmaking.
-Either you shoot commercial films or travel films, this camera will impress you and your audience with his superb performance and colours!
+Whether you shoot commercial films or travel films, this camera will impress you and your audience with its superb performance and colors!

 First, have a look at what both models have in common:

 - 35 mm full frame sensor with 24.2 MP

 - 5 axes In Body Image Stabilisation

 - 4K 10 bit up to 30 fps

 - 4K 8 bit up to 60 fps (You need to record in APS-C mode (cropped sensor) for this)